Monte Verdi Plantation: Historic site

 The plantation house has been a Recorded Texas Historic Landmark since 1964.
 Additionally, the National Register of Historic Places has listed the 100-acre core of the plantation since March 31, 2014.
 The historic core area preserves the history of a large forced-labor cotton farm, active for many years surrounding the Civil War.
 The Greek Revival plantation house is a good example and retains much of its original materials.
 The main house, restored in 1960, has an L-shaped plan for the first floor and a rectangular plan for the second, a total of 2,960 square feet.
 The plantation's main house and a water well are historic structures at the site, including a relocated house and several structures of more recent vintage that are not contributing resources.

 The plantation includes the Birdwell House, a Recorded Texas Historic Landmark designated in 1967.
 The c.
-1840 house, initially located in Mount Pleasant, is a noncontributing building to the plantation as it was moved to the property after the period of historical significance for the plantation's NRHP nomination and was removed from its original context.
+1840 house, initially located in Mount Enterprise, Texas, is a noncontributing building to the plantation as it was moved to the property after the period of historical significance for the plantation's NRHP nomination and was removed from its original context.